usubalang/usuba/_posts/2020-01-14-bitslicing.md

 data from memory to registers and back.

-To overcome the cost of spilling registers, and drawing inspiration from existing adaptations of bitslicing, we propose a model called _m_-slicing, which keeps the main property of bitslicing: constant-time, data parallelism scaling with register size, while reducing register pressure, and allowing the use of more SIMD instructions, like additions and multiplications.
+To overcome the cost of spilling registers, and drawing inspiration from existing adaptations of bitslicing [8], we propose a model called _m_-slicing, which keeps the main properties of bitslicing (constant-time, data parallelism scaling with register size), while reducing register pressure, and allowing the use of more SIMD instructions, like additions and multiplications.